 For those of you who wish to attend the guided tour of the Manila Central Post Office, check the facebook page for events from Pilipinas Philately as conducted by Philippine Postal Corporation every third Saturday of the month.
 Tour duration is from 9:00 AM to 11AM onwards.
-March 2020 and April 2020 schedule were cancelled due to Covid-19 pandemic /Luzon-wide Community Quarantine.
+March 2020 and April 2020 schedules were cancelled due to Covid-19 pandemic /Luzon-wide Community Quarantine.

 According to Mr. Rence Chan: